 5.4 Conclusion and Recommendations for Practice

+This minor thesis has investigated the research question:

+What socio-technical factors create barriers reducing uptake or facilitators expanding uptake of FLOSS and OAD instruments within professional built-environment practice?

-The transcript and coding process results from this research project suggest that successful FLOSS induction in Greater Melbourne planning practice is best characterised not as individual decision-making but as an interlocked process of network translation and stabilisation requiring simultaneous enrolment and arrangement of heterogeneous actors.
+The transcript and coding process results suggest that successful FLOSS induction in Greater Melbourne planning practice is best characterised not as individual decision-making but as an interlocked process of network translation and stabilisation requiring simultaneous Enrollment and arrangement of heterogeneous actors.
 For the successful formation of durable FLOSS and OAD networks, the extent of technical capabilities must be demonstrated by vanguard individual actors while institutional gatekeepers must be persuaded to facilitate the opening of black-boxes.
-To this end, the contemporary professional legitimacy networks of digital built-environment practice must be reconstructed to allow for increased agency for individual practitioners encouraging successful enrolment of FLOSS and OAD within professional practice networks.
+To this end, the contemporary professional legitimacy networks of digital built-environment practice must be reconstructed to allow for increased agency for individual practitioners encouraging successful Enrollment of FLOSS and OAD within professional practice networks.

 This study's ANT framework proved valuable in revealing how technical decisions about software preference revealed themselves as negotiations among diverse actors with competing interests.
 Software choice serves as the outcome of successful or unsuccessful attempts to form and stabilise heterogeneous networks capable of producing effective planning, design, geospatial or analytical outputs.
 The results of this research study demonstrate that FLOSS uptake in professional practice among planners, designers, engineers, geospatial analysts and others practicing in the built-environment sciences within Greater Melbourne, Victoria requires the purposeful construction of socio-technical networks that can enrol and retain connections among a myriad of actors with competing interests.